‘Teen Mom 2’: Jenelle Evans Calls Police On Her Mom After Jace Allegedly Accuses Her Of Hitting Him

-Jenelle Evans and her mother, Barbara, continue to be at odds as the Teen Mom 2 star attempts to regain custody of her eight-year-old son Jace.
+Jenelle Evans and her mother, Barbara, continue to be at odds as the Teen Mom 2 star attempts to regain custody of her 8-year-old son Jace.

-As fans of the reality star well know, Evans gave custody of the child to her mother shortly after he was born because she couldn’t care for him herself and has been trying to get him back for the past several years.
+As fans of the reality star well know, Evans gave custody of the child to her mother shortly after he was born because she couldn’t care for him and has been trying to get him back for the past several years.
 Unfortunately, the two women are far from settling their custody dispute, which was evident during last night’s new episode of Teen Mom 2.

 According to a May 29 report by OK!
 Magazine, Evans received a call from her son about an incident that reportedly happened between himself and his grandmother and in turn, Evans called 911.